DanielMawioo/React-django-Real-estate-Frontend/README.md

-# Realest Estate
+# myhomes Real estate full stack React django app.
 This is a large project that shows how to implement a real estate application with a variety of different features.
+- 1. authentication using JSON Web Tokens with the Django Rest Framework Simple JWT package.
+- 2. A contact form.
+- 3.  pagination.
-You see an approach to implementing authentication using JSON Web Tokens with the Django Rest Framework Simple JWT package.
-You see how to implement a contact form, how to implement pagination, how to upload photos on the Django Admin, how to customize the Django Admin, and more.
+- 4. To upload photos on the Django Admin, how to customize the Django Admin, and more.

 In order to test out this project, follow these steps:
 - clone the repository